GlistPlugins/gipBulletPhysics/README.md

 # gipBulletPhysics
-BulletPhysics plugin for GlistEngine
+BulletPhysics plugin for GlistEngine.
 Work in progress.